Wednesday 15 June, 2016.

 - Lie flat on the floor with your legs apart and relaxed, and your arms relaxed at the sides of your body.

 - Keep your body relaxed and still without becoming rigid with tension.
-If you start feeling tense, stop immediatly and try again later.
+If you start feeling tense, stop immediately and try again later.
 Start off by trying to stay still for three minutes, and then gradually extend the time as you improve with practice.